Skip to content

 The following illustration shows a few of the transformations available in the Power Query Editor.

-3. Your Excel file has all the data your users need to analyze but you need to share it without risking data loss and integrity.
+3. Your Excel file has all the data your users need to analyze, but you need to share it without risking data loss and integrity.

 With Excel Power Query your users can ‘connect’ to your data and perform their own analysis without actually editing the original file thereby eliminating any possibility of an end user damaging your data.

-Because Power Query transformations occur outside of your original data any custom columns or measures you add will remain even when your original data source is refreshed and an Excel table is re-created by CloudExtend.
+Because Power Query transformations occur outside of your original data any custom columns or measures you add will remain even when your original data source is refreshed and an Excel table is re-created by ExtendInsights.

 5. You need to work with large data sets that Excel cannot handle.

-Power Pivot allows you to go beyond the limitations of a native Excel file (i.e. you can have greater than 1 million rows).
+Power Pivot allows you to go beyond the limitations of a native Excel file (i.e., you can have greater than 1 million rows).

 6. You need to combine multiple files together.

 Power Query includes a folder connector that allows you to import existing and, importantly, newly added files to your existing data model.
 This is known as “Combine & Load To.”
 As an example, your organization may add a new Excel file with financial data for each month.
-If you’re using NetSuite you could use CloudExtend to target a specific monthly folder and update it on a schedule.
+If you’re using NetSuite you could use ExtendInsights to target a specific monthly folder and update it on a schedule.
 Whenever the file gets updated Power Query will update your data model and you will see the results of all the combined monthly files aggregated in one view.
 This is a great example of how it’s possible to support more than 1 million rows of data.
 The following illustration shows a step in the folder connector that enables users to automatically create connections to new files in the folder that meet user defined criteria.

-Getting your NetSuite data into Excel
+Getting Your NetSuite Data into Excel

 NetSuite has a powerful search engine that can help you extract the data you need.
 Historically users have had to save their results as a CSV file and then copy and paste into Excel.
 This might be acceptable for a one off analysis, but it’s certainly not scalable.
 Further, if you want to relate multiple search results together you’re left with a number of VLOOKUP formulas and might even resort to VBA.

-Using CloudExtend and Power Query together
+Using ExtendInsights and Power Query Together

 “I’ve been waiting 10 years for an app that can consolidate my NetSuite searches in Excel so I could stop using CSV export and copy/paste.
 CloudExtend nailed it.”